Ninsta22/Steam-Review-Dashboard/README.md

 ### Docker

-This project is currently hosted and containerized on DockerHub **ENTER THE DOCKERHUB LINK HERE ONCE ITS CREATED**.
-The Dockerfile in the root level of this repository is used to make the DockerImage for the entire microservice.
-From here, it will then connect to Azure Web Service, so that the entire dashboard can be hosted, as well as easily scaleable.
+This project is currently contained on DockerHub **ENTER THE DOCKERHUB LINK HERE ONCE ITS CREATED**.
+The Dockerfile, currently located in the root level of this repository, is used to make the DockerImage for the entire microservice.
+From here, the container is pushed to Azure Web App, so that the entire dashboard can be deployed to a public endpoint.
+With this public endpoint, it becomes easier for anyone to access the dashboard.
+The utilization of Docker and Azure Web App was paired with the thought of, once the pipeline was established, the entire dashboard becomes easily scaleable.

 ### GitHub Actions